What about COVID-19?

 Can I apply for more than one expedition?

-If I am an alumni, and have already attended an expedition, can I attend a second No Barriers Warriors expedition?
+If I have already attended an expedition, can I attend another No Barriers Warriors expedition as an alumni?

 Our alumni are important to us; they are the foundation of our No Barriers Warriors community.
 Each expedition season, our goal is to serve new applicants so that we can increase our alumni community.
-Each season we offer one alumni-specific expedition, open only to alumni.
-We look for alumni who have made progress toward completing their pledge, have stayed involved with the No Barriers community, live a No Barriers Life, and have a positive attitude and the physical fitness to accomplish the expedition.
+While being an alumni does not disqualify you from attending additional programs, we will give priority to new applicants.

-Do I need any prior experience, skills, or training to attend a No Barriers Warriors expedition?
+Do I need any prior experience, skills, or training to attend a No Barriers Warriors program

 Nope!
-No prior experience is required for our expeditions.
+No prior experience is required for our programs.
 We ask that you come with an open mind, a ready-to-learn attitude, and a willingness to take direction from our Expedition Leaders and be open to new experiences with fellow veterans.
-We encourage each of our applicants to read through our Essential Eligibility Criteria (Make link) and make sure they can accomplish the physical demands of the expedition.
+We encourage each of our applicants to read through our Essential Eligibility Criteria. and make sure they are up to the physical demands of the expedition.

-What is the difference between Basecamp Adventures and Backcountry Adventures?
+What is the difference between a Basecamp Expedition and Backcountry Expedition?

 The designation of Basecamp and Backcountry is meant to separate expeditions by difficulty level.
 In general, backcountry expeditions are more physically demanding than basecamp expeditions.

-Backcountry Expeditions are more physically challenging and require participants to carry everything they will need with them on their backs for a minimum of 3 days over challenging terrain.
-They include sleeping in a tent or under the stars for a minimum of 2 nights.
-On these expeditions, selected participants are often covering somewhere between 15 and 40 miles of hiking while carrying a backpack that can weigh up to 50lbs.
-Teams will trek together and learn mountaineering skills at elevations ranging from 7,500 to 14,000 feet.
-All experiences are designed to push participants to their physical limits and encourage team camaraderie.
+Backcountry Expeditions are more physically challenging and require participants to carry everything they will need with them on their backs for multiple days over challenging terrain.
+On these expeditions, teams are often covering 5-10 miles per day of hiking over rugged terrain, while carrying a backpack that can weigh up to 60lbs.
+They take place all over the country, typically at elevations above 7,000ft, and are very committing, demanding experiences.

 Please read through the Essential Eligibility Criteria specific to each expedition to gain a better understanding of each expedition.